How We Price Our Prenup Services

 What Factors Impact the Cost of Prenuptial Agreements?

-You are investing upfront in an enforceable, legally binding premarital agreement.
+Remember – you are investing upfront in an enforceable, legally binding premarital agreement.
 A prenup will position you for clarity and practicality if you need to divide assets in the case of a divorce.
+Whatever the prenup cost, it will likely be less than the cost of leaving the distribution of assets to a judge’s interpretation of a state’s equitable distribution laws.

 Get a Free Prenup Consultation